David McKay (baseball): Detroit Tigers

 On August 6, 2019, McKay was claimed off waivers by the Detroit Tigers.
 He was called up on August 14 and made his Tigers debut the next day against Seattle, the team he made his MLB debut with earlier in the season.
 In 19 1/3 innings, he struck out 29.
 On September 3, 2020, McKay was designated for assignment by the Tigers following the acquisition of Zack Short.
-McKay did not pitch during the 2021 season.
+He cleared waivers and was sent outright to the Tigers alternate training site on September 6.

 New York Yankees

-On February 26, 2022, McKay signed a minor league deal with the Tampa Bay Rays.
+On March 13, 2022, After not pitching in 2021, McKay signed a minor league contract with the Tampa Bay Rays.
 On April 4, he was traded to the New York Yankees in exchange for $1.
-The Yankees added McKay to their 40-man roster and optioned him to the Scranton/Wilkes-Barre RailRiders.
+The Yankees added McKay to their 40-man roster and optioned him to the Scranton/Wilkes-Barre RailRiders on April 5.
 The Yankees promoted McKay to the major leagues on May 22.
 The Yankees designated McKay for assignment on June 21.

 Tampa Bay Rays

-On June 23, 2022, the Yankees traded McKay back to the Rays for cash considerations.
-He was designated for assignment on July 9.
+On June 23, 2022, the Yankees traded McKay back to the Tampa Bay Rays for cash considerations.
+He made only one appearance for the club, allowing four runs on three hits in two innings pitched.
+McKay was designated for assignment by the Rays following the acquisition of Christian Bethancourt on July 9.

 Oakland Athletics

 On July 12, 2022, McKay was claimed off waivers by the Oakland Athletics.
-He was recalled on July 22.
-On September 1, McKay was designated for assignment.
-He was released on September 2, 2022.
+He was recalled on July 22, and made one appearance for the club, allowing one run in 2 2/3 innings of work.
+McKay was designated for assignment by Oakland following the promotion of Ken Waldichuk on September 1.
+He was released by the organization the following day.

+High Point Rockers

+On April 24, 2024, McKay signed with the High Point Rockers of the Atlantic League of Professional Baseball.
+In 21 games for the Rockers, he compiled a 3–1 record and 4.63 ERA with 20 strikeouts across 23 1/3 innings pitched.
+McKay was released by High Point on July 1.

+On July 16, 2024, McKay announced his retirement from professional baseball via an Instagram post, as he would transition into working as a realtor.